coisu/docInsight/README.md

 - Differentiates between summary and comparison needs
 - Dynamically generates structured responses using multiple documents
 - Provides full traceability to original source content

+---

+## Summary of Improvements - 03042025
+Enhanced Chunking Logic for Academic PDF Documents This update significantly improves the chunk generation process to better support academic document Q&A tasks.
+The following changes were made:

+1. Improved Section Header Detection
+  Previous regex only matched numeric section headers (e.g., 4.2 Section Name) New regex supports various academic patterns:

+    Arabic numbers: `1`, `2.3`, `3.1.4`
+    Roman numerals: `I.`, `II)`, etc.
+    Keywords like “Section 1: Introduction”
+    Standalone capitalized section titles

+2. Refined Line-Based Chunk Splitting
+  Replaced `re.split(r'\n{2,}', text)` with `re.split(r'\n+', text)`
+  Enables chunking even when documents don't contain double line breaks

+3. Increased Candidate Chunks for Reranking (`search_unified()`) Increased `top_k` in FAISS search from 20 → 50 to significantly improve relevant chunk recall for long academic documents.

+---

+### Before vs After:
+#### Test case1
+##### Q1.
+What are the key differences in the training objectives between BERT and RoBERTa?

+#### A - Before
+  > The document does not provide explicit information on the differences in training objectives between BERT and RoBERTa.
+However, it mentions that **BERT uses two main objectives** for pretraining: **Masked Language Modeling (MLM)** and **Next Sentence Prediction (NSP)**.
+For MLM, a random sample of tokens in the input sequence is selected and replaced with a special token [MASK], and the objective is to predict these masked tokens.
+For NSP, the objective is to predict whether two segments follow each other in the original text.
+However, **the document does not provide specific information on the training objectives of RoBERTa.**

+#### A - After
+  > The key differences in the training objectives between BERT and RoBERTa are primarily related to **data processing and optimization techniques.**
+BERT uses two objectives during pretraining: masked language modeling and next sentence prediction.
+It masks a random sample of input tokens and uses a cross-entropy loss function to predict the masked tokens.
+BERT also trains on two segments of token sequences, presented as a single input sequence with special tokens delimiting them.
+  >
+  > On the other hand, RoBERTa's training objectives focus on **longer training times, larger batches**, and **more data**.
+It also **removes the next sentence prediction objective used by BERT**, trains on **longer sequences**, and **dynamically changes the masking pattern** applied to the training data.
+RoBERTa is also trained with a **batch size eight times larger** for half as many optimization steps, thus seeing four times as many sequences in pretraining compared to BERT.
+Also, unlike BERT, RoBERTa's training procedure does **not involve multi-task finetuning** or additional data for certain tasks.

+---

+#### Test case2
+##### Q2.
+Compare the experimental results of BERT and RoBERTa on GLUE and SQuAD benchmarks.

+#### A - Before
+  > The academic document **does not provide specific experimental results** for BERT and RoBERTa on GLUE and SQuAD benchmarks.
+However, it is mentioned that the **RoBERTa model, when trained for 500K steps, outperforms XLNetLARGE** across most tasks.
+It is also stated that the **best RoBERTa model achieves state-of-the-art results** on GLUE, RACE and SQuAD.
+For BERT, it is mentioned that it was **significantly undertrained** and can **match or exceed the performance** of every model published after it. **Further detail or comparison of the results is not provided.**

+#### A - After
+  > The academic document **does not provide explicit numerical comparisons** between the BERT and RoBERTa models on the GLUE and SQuAD benchmarks.
+However, it mentions that the **improved training procedure of RoBERTa improves upon the published BERT results** on both GLUE and SQuAD.
+When RoBERTa was trained for longer over additional data, it **achieved a score of 88.5 on the public GLUE leaderboard**, matching the **88.4 reported by Yang et al. (2019)**.
+The RoBERTa model also established a **new state-of-the-art on 4/9 of the GLUE tasks**.
+Despite these improvements, explicit **numerical comparison between BERT and RoBERTa's performance** on the GLUE and SQuAD benchmarks **is not provided** in the document.